tysonpond/social-networks-collection/README.md

 1. During my research, I preprocessed the networks so that they were undirected, unweighted, static, and connected.
 I also disregarded metadata if it was provided.
 In the future, I will make such options configurable.

-2. The information in `network_descriptions.JSON` is not always accurate because it corresponds to the raw data (before preprocessing).
+2. The descriptions in `network_descriptions.json` are not always accurate because they correspond to the raw data (before preprocessing).
 Also, I copied the descriptions from the sources I got them -- so they may include typos or not be very informative.
 I hope to clean this up eventually.
+The citations and urls provided should be accurate.

 # Usage